-A recent article from HealthIT Security shared their analysis of the HHS Office for Civil Rights (OCR) data breach portal through the first three months of 2022.
-They’ve reported that 132 breaches reported so far in 2022 have impacted over 6.8 million individuals.
-Also noted is organizations have 60 days to declare incidents; these numbers are expected to rise.
-The increased probability changes very little; other than reinforcing the “not if but when” mindset so many have had in the cybersecurity industry.
+HealthIT Security‘s analysis of the HHS Office for Civil Rights (OCR) data breach portal shows that over 6.8 million individuals have been impacted from the 132 breaches reported in the first three months of 2022.
+As organizations have 60 days to declare incidents, these numbers are expected to rise, reinforcing the “not if but when” mindset of many cybersecurity professionals.

-Advanced tactics and destructive outcomes like ransomware or distributed denial of service attacks should be anticipated.
-Such attacks will leave systems inaccessible or non-functioning, directly inhibiting healthcare providers’ ability to treat patients or continue with normal business functions.
+A cybersecurity attack originating from any threat group, whether it’s ransomware or distributed denial of service attacks, would have a significant impact on a health system, its patients, and its community.
+Such incidents can leave systems inaccessible or non-functioning, directly inhibiting healthcare providers’ ability to treat patients or continue with normal business functions.

-- Recall and employ the fundamentals of security to their fullest extent.
+- Recall and employ the fundamentals of cybersecurity

-- Consider DNS whitelisting, which is more effective than geofencing; this practice enables organizations to control access to their environments from known-good sources considering an attack will be routed through a geographic region that would circumvent geofencing.
+- Consider DNS white-listing.
+A more effective tactic than geofencing, this practice enables organizations to control access to their environments from known-good sources considering an attack will be routed through a geographic region that would circumvent geofencing

-- Collect and document emergency contact information to declare a cybersecurity incident to call for help when you need it efficiently.
+- Collect and document emergency contact information so you know who to call for help when you need it

 - How to Build a Medical Device Security Program: Previously Presented at HIMSS ’22 – 4.20.22